NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Renters

-Real median gross rent in Central Harlem increased from $860 in 2006 to $1,300 in 2019.
-In 2019, 23.7% of renter households in Central Harlem were severely rent burdened (spent more than 50% of household income on rent).
-41.0% of the rental units were affordable at 80% Area Median Income, 18 percentage points lower than the share in 2010.
-16.8% of rental units were public housing rental units, as of 2021.
-The overall rental vacancy rate in Central Harlem was 4.6% in 2019.
+Real median gross rent in Central Harlem increased from $910 in 2006 to $1,300 in 2021.
+This represents a 42.9% increase over the same period.
+As of 2021, the change in median gross rent outpaced the change in median household income by 26.2 percentage points.
+In 2021, 25.1% of renter households in Central Harlem were severely rent burdened (spent more than 50% of household income on rent).
+42.3% of the rental units were affordable at 80% Area Median Income, 17 percentage points lower than the share in 2010.
+16.8% of the rental units were public housing rental units, as of 2022.
+The overall rental vacancy rate in Central Harlem was 5.1% in 2021.

 Share: